 Even though my son loves to read non-fiction science books I don’t post much about it.
 Primarily this is because he reads them to himself and I am not one to make book lists of books I haven’t read.
 Also, I don’t find as much pleasure making non-fiction book lists as I do for fiction.
 That’s my personal bias but I am trying to change that for YOU.

 The Common Core standards and STEM have increased interest in finding fun, quality non-fiction books to share in the classroom as teaching tools, but these books are great for home reading, too.
-I made a shorter science picture book list for Pragmatic Mom some time ago that includes a few extra titles.
 This book list isn’t meant to be exhaustive and I hope it will encourage you to search out more books about your children’s favorite subjects, or engage your kids in some science projects.

 I’m doing things a bit differently this time, not as much reviewing (remember the bias?), but rest assured, these are books I have picked up and enjoyed.
 I’ve chosen books for a variety of ages, from preschoolers, kindergartners on up through 5th grade and beyond.
 There are 5 books on 11 fascinating topics and I’d love to hear your suggestions for favorite non-fiction science books in the comments.
 (Note: Book covers are affiliate links.)